chrisdev/django-flatpages-x/README.rst

 ===============================
 An extension to django.contrib.flatpages to provide for

 - Support markdown and other similar markup formats.
 You can also provide you own markup  format parser.

-- Optional support for the excellent markTtUp jquery editor This requires the installation django-markitup.
+- Optional support for the excellent markTtUp jquery editor.
+This requires the installation django-markitup.

 - Easy inclusion of images in flatpages.
 Note Admin image thumbnails require the installation  of sorl thumbnails.

 - The inclusion of metatag keywords and descriptions in flatpages.